huntedhappy/huntedhappy.github.io/ko/tce/index.md

-# The Documentation Tanzu Community Edition
+# The Documentation Tanzu Community Edition with TAP

 ## 1. TANZU Community Edition?